 “I asked the tech why we couldn’t see the heart,” remembers Rachel.
 “She said it was because ‘something’ was in the way.”

 That “something” turned out to be a right congenital cystic adenomatoid malformation (CCAM) — a large mass — in the baby’s right lung.

 Among the life-threatening problems that CCAM can cause is fetal hydrops, an accumulation of fluid surrounding internal organs caused by congestive heart failure.
 Not only was the baby in danger from the mass, but Rachel was also at risk.
 CCAM can cause massive fluid retention in the mother, which can lead to preeclampsia.

-When Rachel and her husband, Chris, asked for more information from the doctor in their hometown of Brownsburg, Indiana, he handed them a page printed off of the Web site of The Children’s Hospital of Philadelphia.
+When Rachel and her husband, Chris, asked for more information from the doctor in their hometown of Brownsburg, IN, he handed them a page printed off of The Children’s Hospital of Philadelphia's (CHOP) website.

 Rachel says it was fate that brought them to CHOP, and it was CHOP that brought them a healthy son, Adam.

 After the diagnosis, the couple flew into Philadelphia to consult with the medical team at the Center for Fetal Diagnosis and Treatment at Children’s Hospital.
 During testing, the size of the CCAM was measured using a CCAM volume ratio technique, which gives doctors an idea of how severe the mass is.

 The staff’s experience with hundreds of fetal patients prior to birth has shown that a CVR of higher than 1.6 is worrisome.
 Adam’s CVR was 1.69 — and it stayed there.

 The build up of amniotic fluid was so severe that Rachel had to undergo four amnioreductions during the pregnancy.
 The procedure, which uses an amniocentesis needle to suction out the excess fluid, carries its own risks, including bleeding, infection and injury to the membranes.